StreamWhatYouHear/SWYH/README.md

 ### About
 SWYH was developed by Sebastien Warin (http://sebastien.warin.fr) who currently lives in Lille (France).
 The first version of this project has been developed in July 2012 and published in October 2012.

-Since June 2015, I decided to open the SWYH source code to allow everyone to enrich the software.
+Since June 2015, I decided to release the source code of SWYH to enable everyone to understand, diagnose, fix and improve this great application.

 Find the original article’s of this project posted on October 12, 2012 (in French) : http://sebastien.warin.fr/2012/10/12/1186-swyh-stream-what-you-hear-envoyer-le-son-de-votre-pc-windows-sur-un-lecteur-upnp-dlna/